Welland: Railways

 Today, Welland is the location of one of only two remaining railway crossings that span the Welland Canal.
-The Townline Tunnel is built for three railway tracks, but the center track was removed in the early 1990s.
+The Townline Tunnel is built for three railway tracks, but the centre track was removed in the early 1990s.
 Now, only two tracks run through the tunnel.
 The north track is the Canadian Pacific Railway Hamilton subdivision.
 The south track was formerly the Canadian National Railway Cayuga subdivision.
 Since the abandonment of the majority of that subdivision, operations on this track were limited to occasional trains interchanging with Trillium Rail's Port Colborne Harbour Railway.
-Today, Canadian Pacific also uses this track as their "Brookfield Siding".
+Today, Canadian Pacific also uses this track as their "Brookfield Siding."

 There is also a Trillium Railway (Port Colborne Harbour Railway) north–south line running through the east side of Welland on the former Welland Canal railway/Canadian National tracks beside the former site of the Atlas Specialty Steels plant (torn down in 2007).
 A daily as requested (Monday to Friday) train operates along this route to Merritton.
 Trillium Railway has a handful of industries throughout Thorold and St. Catharines, on the former Niagara, St. Catharines and Toronto trackage.
 No passenger trains stop in Welland – the closest Via Rail stations are in St. Catharines and Niagara Falls.
 Via Rail ceased operations of their own trains to these stations on 25 October 2012.
 Amtrak does operate 2 trains to these stations, under Via Rail control.